-If you have a desire to travel but don’t want to put your career on hold or chuck it all in, then there are several different professions you can pursue that will set you up for a life of travel.
+If you have a desire to travel but don’t want to put your career on hold or chuck it all in, then there are several different professions you can pursue that will set you up for a life of adventure.
 With the right qualifications, equipment and a positive resume you can find work just about anywhere.
 Here are four professions that can come along on the road with you!

 Becoming a travel nurse is a great way to see the country.
 If you’re a US registered nurse then it’s easy to pick up contracts across the country in various cities and states.
 Assignments typically range from 13-26 weeks and your contract will be to cover shortages in certain departments.
-Travel nursing contracts are a great way to make excellent money in your own profession while you travel without having to learn a new skill.
+Nursing contracts are a great way to make excellent money in your own profession while you see new places without having to learn a new skill.

 It can be a valuable learning experience for a young chef.
-Hotels, resorts and even private yachts are great places for chef’s to look for work in the travel industry.
+Hotels, resorts and even private yachts are great places for chef’s to look for work in the tourism industry.
 Many of these contracts are short and will only see you having to commit for a few months at a time so it’s great if you want to work for a bit and sprinkle some travel in between.
 It’s essential for a travel chef to carry his own set of knifes at a bare minimum.

 If you have childcare experience or qualifications, then working as a travel nanny is a fantastic way to see the world.
-Many young women head off to live aboard as poorly paid au pairs but if you’re a career child care working, becoming a full-time travel nanny will allow you to work in the craft you love, get paid and see lots of places.
+Many young women head off to live aboard as poorly paid au pairs but if you’re a career child care working, becoming a full-time nanny will allow you to work in the craft you love, get paid and see lots of places.

 Massage therapy is an extremely portable profession and one that is in high demand in beach resort or ski resorts.
 You can either pick up work with the hotel or resort themselves and work a seasonal contract or you can advertise your services privately and live temporarily in a resort town.